stripe2933/vk-gltf-viewer/README.md

   - PBR material rendering with runtime IBL resources (spherical harmonics + pre-filtered environment map) generation from input equirectangular map.
   - Runtime missing tangent attribute generation using MikkTSpace algorithm for indexed primitive.
   - Runtime missing per-face normal and tangent attribute generation using tessellation shader (if supported) or screen-space fragment shader for non-indexed primitive.
-  - No limits for `TEXCOORD_<i>` attributes: **can render a primitive that has arbitrary number of texture coordinates.**
+  - Unlimited `TEXCOORD_<i>` attributes: **can render a primitive that has arbitrary number of texture coordinates.**
   - `OPAQUE`, `MASK` (using alpha testing and Alpha To Coverage) and `BLEND` (using Weighted Blended OIT) materials.
   - Multiple scenes.
   - Binary format (`.glb`).
   - GPU compressed texture (`KHR_texture_basisu`)
 - Use 4x MSAA by default.
 - Load glTF asset and equirectangular map image using native file dialog.
-- Pixel perfect node selection and transformation usin gizmo.
+- Pixel perfect node selection and transformation using [ImGuizmo](https://github.com/CedricGuillemet/ImGuizmo).
 - Arbitrary sized outline rendering using [Jump Flooding Algorithm](https://en.wikipedia.org/wiki/Jump_flooding_algorithm).
 - Conditionally render a node with three-state visibility in scene hierarchy tree.
 - GUI for used asset resources (buffers, images, samplers, etc.) list with docking support.